-- The Let's Talk about Children Evaluation (LTCE) Study is study protocol is suitable in cases where the intervention is implemented year by year across real-life municipalities.
-By creating a regional database of Let's Talk about Children (LTC) results, we can sample more than 100 000 children and youth.
-There is high merit in large scale evaluations such as this. - The LTC-approach seeks to better link community services provided to families and to assist families in accessing needed supports. - An adequate measurement of an individual-level LTC-intervention is difficult, because the framework of strengths and vulnerabilities is underlying both the capacity of individuals and their social and physical ecologies.
+- The Let's Talk about Children Evaluation study's protocol is suitable when intervention is implemented annually in real-life municipalities.
+By creating a regional database for the Let's Talk about Children (LTC) results, we can sample over 100 000 children and youths.
+The merit of such large-scale evaluations is high. - The LTC approach seeks to better link community services provided to families and to assist families in accessing the support they need. - Adequately measuring individual-level LTC intervention results is difficult, because the framework of strengths and vulnerabilities applies to both the capacity of individuals and their social and physical ecologies.